+Occasionally you will see the option to work with Screen values in Glide.
 Screen values are useful when working with Forms or Inline Lists.
 Let's look at two examples.

-Only show units where the property ID matches the property ID selected in the current screen.
+You can therefore add a Filter on the Choice component that says: "Only show units where the property ID matches the property ID selected in the current screen."

 The row of the current screen

-The rows of the inline list
+The rows of the collection

 For example, showing a list of related items without showing the current item.